-The need to comply with regulatory or insurance requirements is a common driver of the shift to a zero-trust framework.
-As you transform the security model, ensure that your regulatory obligations continue and compliance is maintained.
+The need to comply with regulatory or insurance requirements is a likely driver of the shift to a zero-trust framework.
+As you transform the security model, ensure that your regulatory obligations continue, and compliance is maintained.
 While many systems will easily fit the model, some will not.
 Carry out risk assessments and Privacy Impact Assessments that include legacy application access.
-Zero-trust access solutions that overlay modern authentication and authorization protocols will ensure that security and privacy compliance are maintained.
+Identity-centric zero-trust platforms that overlay modern authentication and authorization protocols will ensure that security and privacy compliance is maintained.